← Back to Learn

 • Sleep deprivation — Among the most potent and consistent.
 Even a single night of restricted sleep measurably reduces working memory span and the ability to manipulate information in mind.

-• Acute stress — High cortisol directly impairs prefrontal cortex function, which underpins the central executive.
+• Acute stress — High cortisol directly impairs prefrontal cortex function, which underpins the control system.
 Stress and working memory are in direct physiological competition.

-• Multitasking — Constantly switching attention between tasks prevents effective consolidation and increases the cognitive load on the central executive.
+• Multitasking — Constantly switching attention between tasks prevents effective consolidation and increases the cognitive load on the control system.
 The "multitasking" most people do in modern work environments is not effortless parallel processing — it is serial attention switching with significant capacity costs.

 • Mind-wandering — Off-task thoughts consume working memory resources.
 The relationship between attentional control and working memory is direct: better attention control → more working memory available for the task at hand.